 In 2015, King County Elections received 36,400 pieces of mail without a stamp or insufficient postage – about 3 percent of ballots.
 The county paid $48,000 in postage.

 After posting this story to Facebook, we heard from several people who said their ballots were returned in past years when they didn't use postage.
 We called Ernie Swanson, spokesman for the Postal Service for Washington state, who said that surprised him.

 “The Postal Service policy is if someone forgets to put a stamp on there, we will keep a record of that and we will send that information to the elections office and they will reimburse us,” Swanson said.

 “There could be a few that slip through the cracks due to the sheer number of mail – not just elections mail, but mail in general.
 But it shouldn’t happen.”

-Swanson said ballots were returned several years ago because the envelopes were so thin they showed the voter’s address.
+Swanson said several years ago ballots were returned because the envelopes were too thin and showed the voter’s address.
 The Postal Service accidentally mailed those ballots back to the senders.
 The elections office redesigned their envelopes to prevent that from happening again.

 “We would rather not make it quite that blunt,” he said.
 “I’m guessing the elections officials would too.
 It takes it out of their budget.
 But at any rate, that is the policy.”

 Kendall LeVan Hodson, chief of staff for King County Elections, said she was also surprised.